OpenWebAdvocacy/website/src/pages/walled-gardens.md

 IndexedDB is a local browser database for storing data.
 It is essential for many apps, especially apps that require offline functionality.
 IndexedDB on iOS Safari has had many bugs and been broken many times since it was first introduced.
 Recently, both IndexedDB and LocalStorage, a similar API for storing small amounts of data, were broken, leaving developers little alternatives to store data or risk data loss or corruption.
 Local Storage which is also essential for many websites was broken at the same time.

-> "Apple's WebKit team has managed to break the popular IndexedDB JavaScript API in the latest version of Safari (14.1.1) on macOS 11.4 and iOS 14.6."
+> Apple's WebKit team has managed to break the popular IndexedDB JavaScript API in the latest version of Safari (14.1.1) on macOS 11.4 and iOS 14.6.
 > <cite>[Thomas Claburn - The Register](https://www.theregister.com/2021/06/16/apple_safari_indexeddb_bug)</cite>

-> "Ran into a spectacularly awful Safari bug in the latest Safari (14.1.1 on macOS and iOS 14.6).
+> Ran into a spectacularly awful Safari bug in the latest Safari (14.1.1 on macOS and iOS 14.6).
 >
 > Opening an IndexedDB database fails 100% of the time on the first try. 😩
 >